Crimson725/city-decision/README.md

 ### Environment Register

-Go to the directory of the environment, e.g., `/gym-city`, and run the following command to register the learning environment.
+Go to the directory of the environment, e.g., `/gym-city`, and run the following command to install the learning environment.

 ```